vuboi/Hackintosh_HpPavilion15_cs3119tx_OC/README.md

 - Fan Read
 - Etc...
 ## What doesn't work?
-- SD-Card (Not Test)
+- SD-Card (Not Test): Maybe try later
-- Type C HDMI (Not Test)
+- Type C to HDMI (Not Test): Maybe try later
 - HDMI Port (Not Support IceLake Now)
 - ...
 ## How to Install macOS Catalina

-There are two ways you can install Catalina:
+There are two ways you can install MacOs:

 1. Have a working install of macOS, download the Installer from the App Store, then make a bootable Installer with createinstallmedia by using this command in Terminal.
 ```